-A. TIME OFF: Paid release time is available to employees attending the initial EAP assessment session when a mutually convenient time has been pre-arranged with a supervisor or department chair.
-When additional sessions are desired or when an individual wishes to attend an EAP assessment session without the knowledge of his or her department, the individual may schedule the meeting on his or her own time or may request the use of accrued vacation time (See SPGs 201.64-0 and 201.64-1).
+Paid release time is available to all faculty and staff attending the initial assessment session when a mutually convenient time has been pre-arranged with a supervisor or department chair.
+When additional sessions are desired or when an individual wishes to attend an assessment session without the knowledge of his or her department, the individual may schedule the meeting on his or her own time or may request the use of PTO and/or accrued vacation time (See SPGs 201.64-0 and 201.64-1).

-C. RECORD MAINTENANCE: All records are maintained solely by the EAP(s)and are not part of a client’s medical or personnel record.
+All records are maintained solely by the EAP offices’ service provider(s)and are not part of a client’s medical or personnel record.

-For additional Information, please visit the EAP websites:
+For additional Information, please visit the following websites:

 - For central and regional campuses: Faculty and Staff Counseling and Consultation Office FASCCO